-The Commissioner and Senior Managers attend advocacy group meetings, consumer group meetings and meet with individual consumers to obtain feedback on concerns and needs.
+The Commissioner and Senior Managers attend advocacy group meetings, consumer group meetings and meet with individual consumers to obtain feedback on concerns and needs as it relates to service delivery.
 Consumers can also attend agency Board meetings to obtain information on the state of the agency and initiate discussions in an open forum with the SCCB Board of Commissioners.